Experiencing Scripture, Worship, and Tradition

 We have a vibrant Sunday School program for children from three years of age through high school (nursery care is available for children under three years of age).
 Our goal is to provide a fun and faithful atmosphere where our children can explore the ways that God is at work in their lives.
 Our approach is child-focussed and hands-on.
 In other words, the children in our Sunday school program are not just learning facts; they are experiencing first-hand how scripture, worship, and tradition are relevant to them today.
 We currently use three curricula on Sunday mornings.

 Over the past five years, we have been rolling out the popular and highly successful Catechesis of the Good Shepherd program.
-It is currently available for children from three years of age through third grade (grades 4 and 5 will be added in the 2013-2014 school year).
+It is the program offered for children from three years of age through fifth grade.

 This curriculum is rooted in Holy Scripture, the liturgies of the Church, and the educational principles of Maria Montessori.
 Children gather in a beautifully and carefully designed "atrium" equipped with simple yet beautiful materials which the children use to explore with surprising depth the mysteries at the heart of Christian faith.
 The major components of the program include: